Chewing Safety for Dogs

 Every pooch should have the opportunity to chew on appropriate objects.
 This will prevent boredom and of course reduce damage to your shoes…

-There are lots of chews available for our dogs, however safety is always key when giving your dog a chew.
+There are plenty of chews available for our dogs, however safety is always key when giving your dog a chew.
 Here are some handy rules to keep in mind for safe and happy chewing.

 1) Choose the Right Size!

+A dog should be able to pick up the chew, get their jaw around it and hold the chew between their paws.
 Every dog needs a chew that is big enough for them to gnaw on and enjoy, WITHOUT the risk of them swallowing it whole.

 Dogs should never be given a chew that they can fit fully in their mouth.